a-chow-cse/color_correction_tool/README.md

     - have to rewrite code in a python file
     - organize and make a single main file
     - have to find a way to segment boxes out of the color checker
+    - Train for more time? how to know when to stop?
 ```
 python start.py
 ```